liamilijovski28/Marvel-Rivals-Analyser/README.md

 -Game mode (This project will support only either Quick Match or Ranked)

--Current Season (Is either 0, a positive integer, or a positive integer + 0.5)/Alternatively could get user to input current date
+-Current Season (Is either 0, a positive integer, or a positive integer + 0.5)

 -Character (who they played),